 If you’re hoping to secure an even higher return on your investment, and you have the capital to make large-scale changes to your property, here are a few full-scale makeovers to consider.
 These will greatly improve the amount of income you’re able to generate through forced appreciation, but they come at a much higher cost.

-· Make the property smart: One way to add value to your investment asset is to install smart home technology throughout the building.
-Not only will this appeal to a younger, more tech-savvy professional crowd, it optimizes your building management strategy, reducing operating costs.
+One way to add value to your investment asset is to install smart home technology throughout the building.
+Not only will this appeal to a younger, more tech-savvy professional crowd, but it also optimizes your building management strategy, reducing operating costs.

-· Add a deck, patio or sunroom: You can significantly raise the amount of living space in your investment property with very little effort by installing a deck, patio or sunroom.
-These low-impact structures are often built in as little as a day, and can provide your residents with an enjoyable space to spend time when the weather allows.
+You can significantly raise the amount of living space in your investment property with very little effort by installing a deck, patio or sunroom.
+These low-impact structures are often built in as little as a day and can provide your residents with an enjoyable space to spend time when the weather allows.

-· Build an addition: While this may be the most dramatic type of property improvement you can make, building an addition is a surefire way to raise the value of your investment.
-Additions provide residents and future buyers with a enlarged, improved living space.
+While this may be the most dramatic type of property improvement you can make, building an addition is a surefire way to raise the value of your investment.
+Additions provide residents and future buyers with an enlarged, improved living space.

 Savvy investors know how to analyze an asset and determine which type of property improvements suit it best.
 Take a close look at your investment asset, and determine which renovations are in-line with your goals as an investor.